Falanteris/docker-nethive-cvss/README.md

 The example given in the `cvss` bash script assumes you have a volume called `gearwork-volume`.

+You can then view the status of the service, and modify it through another docker container connected to the same volume by accessing a file called `cvss.json`.
+You can then modify the active status to `true` or `false`.

+        {
+               ...
+               active: <true|false> (default: true)
+               ...
+        }

 As you can also see, we have provided a way for you to inject more env variables.
 They are `ESLOC` and `STOREINDEX`.
 `ESLOC` is the location Elasticsearch server, (*refer to https://elasticsearch-py.readthedocs.io/en/master/ section SSL and Authentication for an example*).
 The `STOREINDEX` env is pretty straightforward.
 It's the name of the index you want to store the CVSS data in.